kajolpawar22/Entrepreneurship/ExecutionReport.md

 PropelAI follows a freemium and scalable business model that ensures both social impact and business sustainability.

-1. Free Tier:
+**1. Free Tier:**
-o	Basic access to mock interview simulations and public speaking scenarios. o	Limited daily practice. o	Basic speech feedback (e.g., speed, filler words, volume).
+  - Basic access to mock interview simulations and public speaking scenarios.
+  - Limited daily practice.
+  - Basic speech feedback (e.g., speed, filler words, volume).

+**2. Premium Tier (Individuals):**
-2. Premium Tier (Individuals): o	Subscription-based access (monthly or annual). o	Features like role-specific training, AI-generated model answers, voice tone and pace analytics, custom speaking exercises (e.g., elevator pitch, TED-style talks). o	Personalised learning paths based on user goals.
+  - Subscription-based access (monthly or annual).
+  - Features like role-specific training, AI-generated model answers, voice tone and pace analytics, custom speaking exercises (e.g., elevator pitch, TED-style talks).
+  - Personalised learning paths based on user goals.

-3. Institutional Partnerships (B2B):
+**3. Institutional Partnerships (B2B):**
-o	Universities and colleges can offer the platform to students as part of career services or academic development. o	Corporate HR or L&D teams can use PropelAI for employee communication training, onboarding, or leadership development.
+  - Universities and colleges can offer the platform to students as part of career services or academic development.
+  - Corporate HR or L&D teams can use PropelAI for employee communication training, onboarding, or leadership development.

 ![image](https://github.com/abisolap123/Entrepreneurship/blob/main/PaymentTiers.png)

 This approach ensures that:
-•	The product is affordable to those who need it most.
+- The product is **affordable** to those who need it most.
-•	Revenue comes from multiple channels (B2C + B2B).
+- Revenue comes from **multiple channels** (B2C + B2B).
-•	The product remains scalable, as the AI backend allows for high-quality coaching without hiring human trainers.
+- The product remains **scalable**, as the AI backend allows for high-quality coaching without hiring human trainers.

 ## 3.1.5 Real value delivered to users (not just features)

 PropelAI’s value isn’t only in its features, but in how it makes a real difference in people’s confidence, communication, and career.
 Here’s how:

-•	Builds real-world communication skills – not just for interviews, but for meetings, presentations, pitches, and group discussions.
+- Builds **real-world** communication skills – not just for interviews, but for meetings, presentations, pitches, and group discussions.

-•	Reduces speaking anxiety – through repetition, feedback, and a safe space to practice.
+- **Reduces** speaking **anxiety** – through repetition, feedback, and a safe space to practice.
-•	Saves time – no need to book coaches or search the internet for tips; everything is built into the app.
+- Saves **time** – no need to book coaches or search the internet for tips; everything is built into the app.
-•	Prepares users for life – communication is a lifelong skill, and PropelAI helps build it from the ground up.
+- **Prepares** users for life – communication is a lifelong skill, and PropelAI helps build it from the ground up.

 # 3.2 Product Demonstration